phalcon-orphanage/docs/en/reference/mactools.rst

 .. figure:: ../_static/img/mac-4.png
    :align: center

-Save modifications, close and open again your Terminal.
-The last step is to create a symbolic link to the phalcon.sh script.
-You can do that typing the next command in your terminal:
+Save your changes and close the editor.
+In the terminal window, type the following commands to create a symbolic link to the phalcon.sh script:

 .. code-block:: bash

     ln -s ~/phalcon-tools/phalcon.sh ~/phalcon-tools/phalcon
     chmod +x ~/phalcon-tools/phalcon

-Type the command "phalcon" and you will look something like this:
+Type the command "phalcon" and you will see something like this:

 .. figure:: ../_static/img/mac-5.png
    :align: center